goldfarbas/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 **Interest Rates:** dYdX sets the interest rate model parameters, giving them central control over the interest rates.

 **Development:** The dYdX smart contracts are centrally developed and closed source.
 The team reports that the contracts will be verified on Etherscan shortly.

+**Update:** dYdX has moved their contracts behind a two day timelock.

 ![](/images/blog/1_CIY85ecsmvd7pFoinVb0tQ.png)